drchangliu/RoboApp/README.md

 `./proj_doc` contains all non-code documents relating to our software development cycle.
 See README in that directory

 `./FaceTracker` is a seperate app, composed of started and custom code, written to track multiple faces in a video feed.
 Also incorporated into the main RoboApp and is able to be used.
 Currently, it detects whether each eye is open and uses facial markers to determine happiness.

+`./cameraTest` is a seperate app used to test color tracking.
+Any major changes to color tracking code can be safely tested here.

 `./BatteryInformation` is another standalone app used to detect the level of battery charge on the Android device, it is already incorporated into the main RoboApp.